toddnni/reproducible-build-examples/README.md

 - security: reproducible builds can be used to verify builds, as the build result can be checked on another system
 - quality: push for reproducible builds enforce one to design and change the build so that there are no undocumented inputs
-- and it will grind out all undocumented build system dependencies
+- and it will grind out all undocumented build system dependencies and potential errors (like different permissions from different build systems)
 - efficiency: deterministic builds leads to efficiency as single source revisions equals to single output and the output can efficiently cached

 Resources